anujitganguly/Algo_Trading2020/README.md

 File Details:
   trial_1.cpp is for basic understanding that how the code will work.
 It is a prototype of actual work.

+  Disclaimer: This project is mainly for helping out busy traders but rihht now it is too naive be considered as a serious tool for trading.